MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

 ### Task 1: Access the KQL testing area

-In this task, you'll access a Log Analytics environment where you can practice writing KQL statements.
+In this task, you access a Log Analytics environment where you can practice writing KQL statements.

   >**Note:** If you receive the message that *No results were found* for the default time period, change the *Time range* to *Last 7 days*.